UniKado/UK.Routing/README.md

 But remember!

-.htaccess (distributed configuration files) should only be used if you dont have access to the server configuration files.
+.htaccess (distributed configuration files) should only be used if you do'nt have access to the server configuration files.

 .htaccess usage comes with some overhead which can be avoided.